 - Relevant documents covered by the Standards (including contracts with workers and clients, records of paying wages etc) will be examined.
-The GLA inspector may require you to produce specific documents and take them away for review.
-GLA inspectors may photocopy the requested documents if a copy rather than the original is sufficient for their inspection.
+The GLAA inspector may require you to produce specific documents and take them away for review.
+GLAA inspectors may photocopy the requested documents if a copy rather than the original is sufficient for their inspection.
 A receipt will be provided for all documents taken and the officer will return them as soon as possible.
 However, refusing to produce requested documents without reasonable cause may be considered to be obstruction.
 In such situations an explanation for any refusal will be sought.
 Obstruction is a criminal offence under Section 18 of the Gangmasters (Licensing) Act 2004 and is a breach of Licensing Standard 1.1.
 Page 1 of 2 June 2014.

-- Any areas of potential non-compliance will be presented by the GLA inspector to the PA during the inspection or summarised at the end.
+- Any areas of potential non-compliance will be presented by the GLAA inspector to the PA during the inspection or summarised at the end.
 This gives an opportunity for the PA to provide an explanation for the identified issues.

 After an inspection

-The GLA inspector will never make a decision at the end of the inspection.
+The GLAA inspector will never make a decision at the end of the inspection.
 Only if there was an immediate and specific threat to the safety of workers would an inspector serve a decision revoking or suspending a licence with immediate effect during an inspection.
-Usually, the inspector will report their findings to the GLA Licensing Team for a decision, including all explanations given by the PA:
+Usually, the inspector will report their findings to the GLAA Licensing Team for a decision, including all explanations given by the PA: